vtex/shoreline/packages/docs-generator/README.md

 Clone the repository, and run `pnpm install` from the root of the repository.

+Configure the `docs-generator` package by editing the config variable from `docs-generator/src/index.ts` file.
+The configuration file is documented on code, so you should be able to understand what each configuration option does.

 Run `pnpm run generate-docs` from the root of the repository:

 ```sh